-Just an hour north of Australia’s biggest city lies a protected nature reserve and wildflower haven so ecologically precious it’s usually off limits to visitors.
+Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 It’s not one for the spontaneous.
 Little known and largely untouched, Muogamarra Nature Reserve opens its proverbial doors to the public just six weekends a year.

 Which, by my quite possibly wrong calculations / ……… OK let’s be honest: Google search,* means it’s closed off to visitors like 96 point… point…… uhhh…96.8% (??) of the time.
 Promise I’ll stop trying to math now.

 But this is for a good reason: its own protection.

 This place is virtually undisturbed.
 A rare, precious and frankly almost miraculous thing for bushland within the Sydney basin.

 But this is no happy accident.
 Muogamarra owes much of its preservation to one forgotten conservationist from back in the 1920s — but decades before his time — a new personal hero of mine.

 If like me you’re a sucker for ‘hidden’, wild, usually off-limits places, or just a general fan of Aussie bushland/flora, or all of the above, why not, then Muogamarra is just the spot for you.**

 Here is a little photo-essay about the place and the behind-the-scenes backstory that saw it preserved, itself a rare and precious gem — AKA a happy conservation story.